Narcos: Season 3

-On Rotten Tomatoes, the third season holds an approval rating of 96% based on 22 reviews, with an average rating of 7.46/10.
+On Rotten Tomatoes, the third season holds an approval rating of 96% based on 22 reviews and an average rating of 7.46/10.
 The site's critical consensus reads, "Narcos continues to evolve in its third season, drawing on historical details to take viewers on a thoroughly gripping – and unsettlingly timely – journey into darkness."
 On Metacritic, season 3 holds a weighted average score of 78 out of 100, based on 9 critics, indicating "generally favorable reviews".

 IGN gave the third season a score of 8.0 out of 10, calling it "a flawed-but-thrilling improvement over its first two seasons".
 Critics praised the show for its ability to still be engaging after moving on from the Pablo Escobar storyline.
 Liz Shannon Miller of IndieWire said, "Outside of the overhanging threat of [Pablo] Escobar, 'Narcos' proves its ability to excel as an ongoing drama by not just introducing new members of these syndicates, but giving them real, fleshed-out lives beyond basic confrontations."
-Writing for The Telegraph, Ed Power called the show "A sweltering thrill ride you’ll want to stay with all the way until the end."
+Writing for The Telegraph, Ed Power called the show "A sweltering thrill ride you'll want to stay with all the way until the end."
 Critics praised Pedro Pascal's performance of DEA agent Javier Peña, who became the main protagonist after the departure of Boyd Holbrook, who played Steve Murphy.
-Kevin Yeoman of ScreenRant wrote, "The charismatic actor is finally offered a chance to lead the semi-anthological series."
-Writing for Collider, Chris Cabin said, "Pascal carries the series admirably, expanding the scope of his character through Peña’s relationship with his father."
+Kevin Yeoman of Screen Rant wrote, "The charismatic actor is finally offered a chance to lead the semi-anthological series."
+Writing for Collider, Chris Cabin said, "Pascal carries the series admirably, expanding the scope of his character through Peña's relationship with his father."
 Despite the positive reviews, some critics said the show got off to a slow start in the first few episodes.
 Critic Scott Tobias of The New York Times wrote, "Setting aside the 'Goodfellas' narration, the earliest episodes of 'Narcos' were distinguished by a meat-and-potatoes approach to the crime genre that rebuffed the slickness that usually comes with the territory."
 Some critics acknowledged the expository flaws while praising the last sequence of episodes.
 Daniel Fienberg of The Hollywood Reporter wrote, "After a slow start to its third season, Netflix's cartel drama proves that it's able to be gripping TV even without Wagner Moura's Pablo Escobar."
 Writing for Entertainment Weekly, James Hibberd said, "The narrative picks up its pace as the season progresses into a final run of episodes that feature the most suspenseful sequences Narcos has ever had."